YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Background on RTB

-Major ad-companies like Doubleclick tend to encrypt important information like charge prices and thus way they ensure the integrity of the reported information and avoid the prying eyes of competitors.
+{\bf Estimation of encrypted charge prices: } Major ad companies like DoubleClick, OpenX, RubiconProject and PulsePoint tend to encrypt important information in the nURL (\eg the charge price) to ensure the integrity of the reported values and avoid the prying eyes of competitors.
 Olejnik et al. in~\cite{lukasz2014selling-privacy-auction} assumed that the encrypted prices are following the same distribution with the cleartext ones.
-After observing an increase on the number of ad-companies that were using encryption, Papadopoulos et al. in~\cite{imcRTB2017} designed a methodology to estimate the value of the encrypted prices.
-Specifically, authors analyze a large dataset of real users to detect RTB traffic and extract a set of both encrypted and cleartext prices along with their user and auction related information (\eg geolocation, time of day, user interests \etc).
-Then, in order to assess possible differences between the distribution of encrypted and cleartext prices, they conduct their own probing ad-campaigns and collect ad prices of both types.
-Contrary to the previous study~\cite{lukasz2014selling-privacy-auction}, they show that encrypted ad prices are (1.7$\times$) more expensive than the cleartext ones.
+After observing an increase on the number of ad-companies that were using encryption, Papadopoulos et al. in~\cite{imcRTB2017} designed a methodology to estimate the value of encrypted prices showing that encrypted ad prices are (1.7$\times$) more expensive than cleartext.

-By using this ad-campaign data as ground-truth and features like user geolocation, time of day, day of week, ad-slot size, user device, user interest, authors train a Random Forest classifier that can estimate the value of an encrypted price with an accuracy of 82\%.
-This trained model, could then be shipped to the user's end to allow them estimate at real time the monetary cost advertisers paid per delivered ad.
-In this work, we design, build and provide publicly \toolname: a system which leverages this methodology for encrypted prices and we describe how we preserve the privacy of the user (and what is the trade-off on data utilization), when they decide to contribute with their data.
-This data contribution, allows the trained model to get updated and address potential time-shifts of charge prices.
+{\bf Header Bidding (HB):} In the last few years, a new advertising standard has been proposed, called Header Bidding~\cite{header_bidding}.
+In this protocol, the ad-auction takes place in the user's browser with the help of a javascript library), instead of a remote ADX as in RTB.
+Advertising partners receive bid requests from the browser library for an ad slot, and respond directly with their bid.
+The publisher (via the library in each user) is therefore informed of all bids and can choose the highest bid to sell the impression.
+In contrast to RTB, in HB the publisher has full control of the auction, and knowledge of the advertising partners and bids they place.